springboardmentor330h/Creator-Analytics-Content-Performance-Dashboard/README.md

-  # CreatorIQ - Multi-Platform Analytics System
+# CreatorIQ : Creator Analytics & Content Performance Dashboard

 A full-stack, enterprise-grade creator analytics system powered by **FastAPI, PostgreSQL, and React**.
 CreatorIQ processes, analyzes, and visualizes social media performance data from multiple platforms using a unified data architecture and common API services.